 Host a summer high school researcher for up to 8 weeks each summer

-Students entering 11th or 12th grade become an integral part of an ongoing research project in your lab for up to eight weeks.
+Students who have completed 10th or 11th grade become an integral part of the ongoing research project in your lab for up to eight weeks.
 They work side-by-side with your laboratory team and learn what scientific research is really all about, including practical research knowledge, lab skills, and scientific communication.

 Whenever possible, student researchers should attend lectures on current topics, attend seminars/workshops in research and technical writing, ethics, and career exploration, and gain skills in effective oral presentations.
 Completing the experience, students produce a poster, presentation or written document for their personal portfolio.

 The YNS website promotes YNS summer research experiences, with online access to recruiting and applications.
-Nebraska EPSCoR promotes the program to local school districts and receives many more applications than spaces available.
+Nebraska EPSCoR promotes the program to local school districts.

-We pay students minimum wage.
-Current minimum wage is $9/hour.
-This program runs for 8 weeks throughout the course of the summer, with students working no longer than 35 hours per week.
-Total budgeted amount should be between $2500 and $2600 depending on the number of hours worked.
+Students are paid minimum wage.
+Nebraska's current minimum wage rate is $9/hour.
+This program runs for 8 weeks throughout the course of the summer, with students working 35-40 hours per week.
+Total budgeted amount should be between $2500 and $2900 depending on the number of hours worked.

 YNS will provide applications for faculty review, if requested, for student selection purposes.
 Faculty may wish to also conduct interviews.